zaufi/git-mbr/README.md

 Motivation
 ----------

-It is quite common in my experience to have a Git repository where every branch is dedicated to things that are not related to each other.
+It is pretty common in my experience to have a Git repository where every branch is dedicated to things that are not related to each other.
 Typically this repo has nothing in the `master` and most files are placed in some branch.
 Examples are: